Division of School Improvement (SI), formerly known as the Program Monitoring and Interventions Division, supports the state’s goals

 Poverty.
 The most recent reauthorization amending ESEA is the NCLB Act of 2001.
 The primary function is to close the

 achievement gap between groups of students by requiring greater

 accountability and offering increased flexibility and choice.
 NCLB

 affects almost every school district and charter school in the state.

 information about monitoring and interventions activities for districts, updates to

-the PMI webpage, and information on the Intervention and Stage Activity Manager
+the SI webpage, and information on the Intervention and Stage Activity Manager

-(ISAM) application will be shared through the PMI Division listserv.
+(ISAM) application will be shared through the SI Division listserv.
 Visit

 the agency's Mailing List Administration page to subscribe.